shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" alt="Immersive mode" src="https://github.com/user-attachments/assets/df6cd241-4a9e-4690-a99d-4cc90b861910" />

 This mode uses a transparent background, allowing the card to blend seamlessly into your dashboard as a dynamic weather layer.
-You can also display text overlays in this mode (see [Text Settings](#text-settings)).

 > [!NOTE]
 > This mode looks best with themes that automatically switch between light and dark.
 If you use a fixed theme, set `theme: dark` or `theme: light` in the card configuration so it matches.
 See [Day / Night Logic](#day--night-logic).